 3. Be aware of seasonal items

 Don’t forget about items such as paper plates, paper towels, napkins, and toothpicks!
-These items are staples in our home and we often don’t think of them when stockpiling the pantry.
-By buying these items when you have a coupon to match, or during a great sale you can save so much money on items you use throughout your kitchen.
+Some of these items are staples in our home and we often don’t think of them when stockpiling the pantry.
+By buying these items when you have a coupon to match, or during a great sale you can save so much money on items you use throughout your house.

 Even if you don’t buy a lot of canned or processed items, you can still build a money saving pantry.
-Focus on the items your family purchases often, and stock your pantry.
-Before you know it, your grocery bill start dropping!
+Focus on the items your family purchases often, and stock your pantry with those things that will get used.